Keeping you safe

 We use a non-touch infrared forehead thermometer to record your temperature on arrival.
 If your temperature is less than 37.8◦C, you will be asked to complete screening questionnaire.
-If your temperature is greater than 37.8◦C but you are feeling well, you will be asked to go home and self-isolate for seven days.
+If your temperature is greater than 37.8◦C but you are feeling well, you will be asked to go home and self-isolate for ten days.

 If you have a high temperate and are unwell, you will be moved to a dedicated isolation area and given a waterproof surgical face mask.
 We have processes in place to arrange appropriate onward care as needed.